yogendra137/School-Mgmt-Learning/README.md

 # ICU2 Foundation

 ## Overview
-The ICU2 foundation app is a comprehensive web application designed to help the ICU2 Foundation manage medical testing Boot Camps.
 The system allows Super Admins to have complete control over the setup and management of Boot Camps, which can be associated with specific schools and include various personnel such as project coordinators, medical professionals, and volunteers.
 The platform aims to provide real-time insights and detailed reports, facilitating efficient management and analysis of Boot Camp activities.

 ## Technologies Used